 In certain patients, urticaria develops at a site of sun exposure within a few minutes.
+Lesions generally resolve within 24 hours.
 Rarely, if large areas are involved, syncope, dizziness, wheezing, and other systemic symptoms may develop.
 Etiology is unclear but may involve endogenous skin constituents functioning as photoallergens, leading to mast cell degranulation as in other types of urticaria.
 Solar urticaria can be distinguished from other types of urticaria in that wheals in solar urticaria occur only on exposed skin after ultraviolet (UV) light exposure.

-Eruptions appear on sun-exposed areas, usually 30 min to several hours after exposure; however, sometimes eruptions do not appear for up to several days.
+Eruptions appear on sun-exposed areas, usually 30 minutes to several hours after exposure; however, sometimes eruptions do not appear for up to several days.
 Lesions are pruritic, erythematous, and often papular but may be papulovesicular or plaquelike.
 They are more common among women and people from northern climates when first exposed to spring or summer sun than among those exposed to sun year-round.
 Lesions often subside within several days to weeks.